coxxanthony/rest-shape/README.md

 - Default values using `||` or `@default(value: "...")`
 - Apply transformations using `@transform(fn: "...")`
 - Support for **fragments** (`...fragmentName`)
+- 🆕 Combine multiple data sources by merging into a single object
 - Graceful fallback: missing fields return `null`

 ---